boblemaire/IoTaWatt/Docs/split-phase.rst

 ....
     These circuits are typically larger appliances like Hot-Water, Range, Pumps, Electric Heat, Dryers, Heat-pumps, sub-panels, and Air-conditioners.
-They use two circuit breakers in adjascent rows, so one of the breakers is on phase A and the other is on phase B.
+They use two circuit breakers in adjacent rows, so one of the breakers is on phase A and the other is on phase B.

     As explained in the `CT Basics <CTbasics.html>`_ section, 240V